-The "Speeding Development Act" (SB 188-FN) seeks to improve the efficiency of building development in New Hampshire while prioritizing public safety.
-The bill introduces new provisions that allow licensed or certified third parties, known as "approved agencies," to certify documents and conduct inspections in accordance with building codes.
-These approved agencies, which may include engineers, architects, or ICC-certified officials, must meet specific requirements such as maintaining professional liability insurance and ensuring independent operations.
-The act also mandates local enforcement agencies to audit a percentage of inspections performed by these approved agencies to ensure compliance with applicable codes.
-Additionally, the bill allows for the use of electronic signatures and indemnification of the regulatory authority by permit applicants against claims arising from the use of approved agencies.
+The "Speeding Development Act" is designed to improve the efficiency of building development while ensuring public safety by permitting licensed or certified third parties to certify documents and conduct inspections in accordance with building codes.
+The bill introduces the term "approved agency," which refers to entities authorized to perform inspection services and document reviews as alternatives to local government agencies.
+It establishes requirements for these agencies, including professional liability insurance and the need for independent operations.
+Additionally, local enforcement agencies are required to audit a percentage of inspections conducted by approved agencies to ensure compliance with building codes.
+The act also allows for electronic signatures and mandates that permit applicants indemnify regulatory authorities against losses related to the use of approved agencies.

 As Amended by the Senate: 155-A:7